vaalemax/authserver/README.md

 - **No signing key rotation.** Each realm's RSA keypair is generated once, at creation, with no admin action (yet) to rotate it.
-- **Admin API is create/list only** on most resources: no update or delete yet on clients, users, roles, or permissions.
+- **The login page isn't per-realm branded.** All realms share one physical `/login` page; the realm and the post-login redirect target are threaded through as request parameters rather than through distinct, brandable per-realm paths (`/realms/{realm}/login-actions/...` in real Keycloak).
+A deliberate simplification, not an oversight.
+- **"Admin" in the `master` realm is coarse.** Any authenticated user in `master` is treated as an administrator: there's no further role check within that realm.
+Adequate for a single-operator setup, not for a team.
 - **No brute-force protection on login.** Unlike Keyra (which has IP-based rate limiting), this server's login endpoint has none yet.
+- **Stateless-token invalidation covers the endpoints this project owns, not every conceivable one.** `/auth/can` and `/userinfo` both check whether a user has been disabled since their token was issued; a hypothetical future resource-server endpoint that validates tokens independently would need the same treatment applied deliberately — it isn't automatic just because the mechanism exists elsewhere.
-- **Admin Console is functional, not polished.** No CSS, no JavaScript, by design: it proves the OAuth2 wiring works, it doesn't try to look like a finished product.
+- **Admin Console is functional, not polished.** No CSS, no JavaScript, by design: it proves the OAuth2 wiring and the CRUD flows work, it doesn't try to look like a finished product.

 ---